 The Democracy Center is becoming wheelchair accessible, we recognize that our persistent and incomplete accessibility is a pervasive example of ableism within progressive organizing: systematically shutting out disabled organizers and activists.
 All event organizers are required to note that we are partially wheelchair accessible on all publicity for their events.
-For the month of August, many things are in flux, we encourage anyone to reach out to us at 617 492 8855 or firstname.lastname@example.org to clarify any accessibility points.
+Our ramp is completed, but the door will not be usable unassisted until the end of October 2017; we do not have near term plans confirmed for an accessible bathroom.
+Our interim solution is addressed below.
+We apologize for the delays in construction that have resulted in this situation.
+We encourage anyone with specific questions to reach out to email@example.com or 617 492 8855.

 It is inexcusable that we have been inaccessible since our debut in 2001, and we have installed a wheelchair access ramp to the DeWolfe St side of the building which should be complete (including door, lock, and opener system) by the end of August.
 From late February to early June, we worked with 4 paid, disabled consultants with mobility-related disabilities to guide the improvement of our space.
 We have also received input from the Cambridge Commission for Persons with Disabilities (CCPD) in August.
 We will keep everyone as up to date as possible as we negotiate with contractors, the City of Cambridge, and Cambridge Historic Commission.
 We also hope to do much more than become physically accessible: we hope to use this journey as a way to tackle other aspects of ableism within organizing and social justice movements - again, stay tuned!

 Our current physical accessibility information:

 - There are 8 steep steps to enter the Mt Auburn St door which is 36 inches wide

 - There is one gender neutral bathroom on the first floor, which is not accessible.
 The internal hallways leading to it are between 28-30 inches wide.
 The bathroom door is 29 inches wide, the toilet is about 6 feet from the door.
 We are in the process of planning renovations to make the bathroom more accessible on a separate timeline from the ramp installation.